 Notice all the sails out on the water of Sylvan each Wednesday?
 These are the club’s weekly summer races, which you can watch from the beach shores, docks, or shoreline trails.
 Afterwards, you can socialize with the racers and club members, learn about the sport, and inquire about your own sailing.

-When: Wednesdays and Fridays over summer
+When: Various dates over summer

 Where: Sylvan Lake Sailing Club